-Once you have created a cluster backup schedule (see "Creating a Cluster Backup Schedule" on page 239), it can be applied to one or more clusters.
+Once you have created a cluster backup schedule (see "Creating a Cluster Backup Schedule" on page 278), it can be applied to one or more clusters.
 This ensures that the required cluster backup schedule is performed for all of those clusters.

 - 1. Access your Services Director VA from a browser, using its Service Endpoint IP Address. - 2.
 Log in as the administration user.
 The Home page appears. - 3.
 Click the Services menu, and then click Services Director: vTM Clusters.
-The vTM Clusters page appears.
+The vTM Clusters page appears. - 4.
+Expand the required cluster.